Transitioning from volume-based to value-based healthcare

 The starting point of the population health management journey is an understanding of population health needs.
 Population-level data is needed to understand health need across populations.
 Population segmentation and risk stratification tools and techniques are fundamental to the identification of the needs of different groups within the population.

 Risk adjustment and case-mix analysis

 Risk adjustment and case-mix are processes by which the current and/or future health status of an individual or population is taken into consideration when setting budgets and capitation rates.
 Furthermore they are processes which can assist in the evaluation of provider performance and the assessment of outcomes of care, helping to deliver insight to those charged with the allocation of resources based on equity and need.

 Sollis has delivered data and business analytics to the NHS since 1994.
 We have an extensive knowledge of the complexities involved in the management, linkage and presentation of health and care data.
 We are experts in population segmentation and risk stratification strategies.
 Our collaboration with the world renowned academic and research institution, The Johns Hopkins University, means that we can deliver unique insights into population profiling and risk adjustment.

 In summary we deliver data and business analytics that enable healthcare commissioners and providers to understand the needs of local populations.
-We deliver a body of intelligence that enables the key stakeholders involved in accountable care — commissioners and providers — to better understand the factors that drive cost and create risk.
+We deliver a body of intelligence that enables the key stakeholders involved in accountable, integrated care — commissioners and providers — to better understand the factors that drive cost and create risk.